jfnavarro/st_pipeline/README.md

 The following files/parameters are required :
 - FASTQ files (Read 1 containing the spatial information and the UMI and read 2 containing the genomic sequence)
 - A genome index generated with STAR
-- An annotation file in GTF or GFF3 format
+- An annotation file in GTF or GFF3 format (optional when using a transcriptome)
 - The file containing the barcodes and array coordinates (look at the folder "ids" and chose the correct one).
 Basically this file contains 3 columns (BARCODE, X and Y), so if you provide this file with barcodes identinfying cells (for example), the ST pipeline can be used for single cell data.
+This file is also optional if the data is not barcode (for example RNA-Seq data).
 - A name for the dataset

 The ST pipeline has multiple parameters mostly related to trimming, mapping and annotation but generally the default values are good enough.
 You can see a full description of the parameters typing "st_pipeline_run.py --help" after you have installed the ST pipeline.